Refrigeration using solar power

 Often the decision to toss an old-fridge or freezer will not be because it no longer functions; but since the seals started to deteriorate it has begun to run all day consuming large amounts of electricity.
 The compressors usually last for years before they fail.

 Instead of tossing that old fridge, put it rather in the garage and run it only on solar power during the day.
-Keep items in it that need to be cool but it matters not if they thaw during the night; cold-drinks and beers, for example.
+Keep items in it that need to be cool but it matters not if they warm a little during the night; cold-drinks and beers, for example.

 Going off the grid